Jannyboy11/ScalaPluginLoader/README.md

 include the classes in your own plugin and relocate them using a shading plugin in your build process.
 While this *does* work, it is not ideal because your plugin will increase in size by a lot.
 As of Scala 2.12.6, the standard library has a size of 3.5 MB.
 The reflection library is another 5 MB.
-Using both libraries in multiple plugins results unnessesarily large plugins sizes, while really those Scala classes should only be loaded once.
+Using both libraries in multiple plugins results unnecessarily large plugins sizes, while really those Scala classes should only be loaded once.
 Introducing...

 # ScalaLoader